FREE SHIPPING on orders of $85 or more

 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 This web page shows only a small excerpt of our Caso research.
 More information is included under the topic Early Caso History in all our PDF Extended History products and printed products wherever possible.

-Another 437 words (31 lines of text) are included under the topic Early Caso Notables in all our PDF Extended History products and printed products wherever possible.
+Another 178 words (13 lines of text) are included under the topic Early Caso Notables in all our PDF Extended History products and printed products wherever possible.

 Analysis of immigration records indicates that some of the first North American immigrants bore the name Caso or a variant listed above:

 Caso Settlers in United States in the 19th Century